(lee VOR fa nole)

 • CNS depression: May cause CNS depression, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

-• Hypotension: May cause hypotension; use with caution in patients with hypovolemia, cardiovascular disease (including acute myocardial infarction), or drugs which may exaggerate hypotensive effects (including phenothiazines or general anesthetics).
+• Hypotension: May cause severe hypotension (including orthostatic hypotension and syncope); use with caution in patients with hypovolemia, cardiovascular disease (including acute myocardial infarction), or drugs which may exaggerate hypotensive effects (including phenothiazines or general anesthetics).
+Monitor for symptoms of hypotension following initiation or dose titration.
+Avoid use in patients with circulatory shock.

 • Phenanthrene hypersensitivity: Use with caution in patients with hypersensitivity reactions to other phenanthrene derivative opioid agonists (codeine, hydrocodone, hydromorphone, oxycodone, oxymorphone).